 This study is aimed at predicting loyalty of the customers of an e-commerce retail shop operating on the Brazilian market.
+The main dataset used was shared publicly by the Olist company, and contains a very detailed information about 100 thousand orders made in the store from 2016 to 2018.
+Value of the order, products bought, textual review of the order and customer location are among available variables.
+This dataset was enhanced by adding some information from the Brazil Census data.
+This data contains information at a very detailed spatial level, and thus could be combined with customer’s location to obtain information about his geodemographic environment.

 A challenge that to the best of the author’s knowledge was not addressed in the previous studies is churn prediction in an industry, in which a very low rate of the customers stay with the company.
-In the case of this study almost 97% of the customers don’t decide to make a second purchase.
+In the case of the company analysed, almost 97% of the customers don’t decide to make a second purchase.
 Also, this study is a first approach to predict customer loyalty not using a rich customer’s history, but only the first transaction.

-Because of that, usage of non-conventional data sources was needed.
-That is why, in this study besides transaction data about the customer, I also analyze customer’s geodemographic environment obtained from census data, as well as information from customer’s perception about the purchase in form of textual reviews.
+Main research hypothesis that this study tries to assess is as follows: customer loyalty can be predicted using Machine Learning modelling using the data from the customer’s first purchase only.
+Besides this main hypothesis, couple of secondary hypotheses are tested.
+These are aimed at checking the influence of particular factors on the customer loyalty, and are rooted in the results of the previous studies.
+These factors are: the amount of money spent on the first purchase (Buckinx and Poel, 2005), categories of products bought by the customer (Mozer et al., 2000), customer location (Long et al., 2019), geodemographic data (Yu Zhao et al.,2005), rural or urban location of the customer (Jha, 2003), as well as review provided by the customer (Kracklauer, Passenheim and Seifert, 2001; De Caigny et al., 2020)

-From a technical point of view, I have used a Machine Learning approach.
-I have tested out two classification algorithms, namely XGBoost and Logistic Regression.
-To obtain a meaningful information from the text reviews, I have used topic modeling technique.
-To be able to answer hypotheses about the influence of variables on the target in the case of XGBoost modeling, which is an unexplainable, black-box model, I have made extensive use of XAI techniques.
-To assess the importance of particular sets of features I have used Permutation Variable Importance, while for assessing the strength and direction of the influence - Partial Dependence Profile technique.
+From a technical point of view, Machine Learning approach was used.
+Two classification algorithms were tested out, namely XGBoost and Logistic Regression.
+To obtain a meaningful information from the text reviews, topic modeling technique was used.
+To be able to answer hypotheses about the influence of variables on the target in the case of XGBoost modeling, which is an unexplainable, black-box model, XAI techniques were used.
+To assess the importance of particular sets of features Permutation Variable Importance was applied, while for assessing the strength and direction of the influence - Partial Dependence Profile technique.

+This paper is structured as follows.
+First chapter is aimed at reviewing previous studies regarding churn prediction and usage of Explainable Intelligence techniques in this area.
+Second chapter contains a detailed description of the data sources used in later analyses, as well as Exploratory Data Analysis, performed to gain intuition about the features used in Machine Learning modelling.
+Third chapter presents methods used for feature generation, feature preprocessing as well as Machine Learning process description.
+A framework for testing influence of various factors on customer loyalty is also presented.
+In the fourth chapter, the results obtained from the modelling process are presented, as well as answers for research hypotheses are provided.

 chapter I